 As a new swimmer, or someone returning after a long absence, you must be prepared for a challenge—especially to your lungs.
 Breathe often!
 Do not try to impress yourself or others by holding your breath, or your workout will be over very soon.
 Swim smart and build up your endurance over time.
 It can take six months before you can make the workouts as written—even for skilled athletes who have endurance in other sports—swimming is different.
 Give yourself plenty of time, enjoy your new friends, and communicate any concerns to your coach.

-WAC welcomes Kevin Lane as our new Assistant Masters Swim Coach.
+WAC welcomes Kevin Lane as our Masters Swim Coach.
 Kevin is the Assistant Coach of California Lutheran University Men’s and Women’s Swim Team.
 In addition to coaching at CLU, Kevin is a USMS (US Masters) Certified Level 2 Coach.
 Growing up in Connecticut, Kevin swam through his teen years on the club and YMCA level.
 Kevin helped set many Connecticut State relay records and competed at the YMCA National Championships.
 He represented Connecticut Swimming as an all star team member where he traveled and competed against other all star teams.
 Moving on to Southern Connecticut State University, a top ten NCAA Division II School, he competed at the NCAA National Championships and set school records in the in the 200 fly and in relays.
 In his senior year he was elected captain of his team.